IngridAtMicrosoft/DocsContent/singlesource/v1/media-protection-options.md

 The managed identity must be associated with the media account and must be granted the `Sign` permission for the Key Vault certificate.

+The token signing certificate may either be specified as a Key Vault certificate URI with a version identifier or a URI without version information.
+When version information is not provided, Media Services will accept tokens signed with any matching, valid, and enabled certificate.

 #### [C#](#tab/csharp)

 [!INCLUDE [<notes-for-csharp-setup>](../includes/notes-for-csharp-setup.md)]